zkreitzer/rt-dedvp/README.md

 ### `docs/` Extensions – Design and Calibration Documentation

-The `docs/` directory now contains the two core hardware PDFs listed above, plus example/template Markdown documents in the following subdirectories:
+The `docs/` directory contains NALU-provided PDFs, the ASOC FPGA project schedule, and example/template Markdown documents in the following
+subdirectories:

-- `docs/hardware/` – Example/template board-level manuals, schematics, and vendor documentation (including the existing A3PE prototype kit user guide once reorganized).
+- `docs/hardware/` – Example/template board-level manuals, schematics, and
+  vendor documentation.
+Start by editing `docs/hardware/hardware_overview_example.md` to describe your actual ASOC V3 hardware, A3PE prototype kit, power distribution, and external lab equipment.
-- `docs/fpga/` – Example/template design specifications, interface definitions, and timing diagrams for the FPGA/ASOC implementation.
+- `docs/fpga/` – Example/template design specifications, interface definitions,
+  and timing diagrams for the FPGA/ASOC implementation.
+Begin with `docs/fpga/fpga_design_notes_example.md` and evolve it into a living record of your FPGA architecture, clocks, and CDC strategy.
-- `docs/experiments/` – Example/template calibration procedures, measurement setups, and experiment-specific notes for MCP delay line anode characterization.
+- `docs/experiments/` – Example/template calibration procedures, measurement
+  setups, and experiment-specific notes for MCP delay line anode characterization.
+Use `docs/experiments/experiment_log_example.md` as a starting point for a detailed experiment log.

 These subdirectories currently contain only placeholder/example content and should be replaced or extended with detailed, experiment-specific documentation as the project matures.

+## Project Schedule and VT Student Work Plan

+Virginia Tech students participating in this ASOC FPGA project should refer to `docs/PROJECT_SCHEDULE.md` for a proposed multi-phase schedule and task breakdown covering ramp-up, FPGA design, ASOC integration, MCP delay line anode characterization, and final documentation/presentations.

+The schedule is intended as a starting point and should be adapted to the specific academic calendar, team composition, and evolving project goals.

 ## Collaboration: Virginia Tech and SwRI